thegenemyers/DFA-SPEC/DAF-spec.md

 On the otherhand, a GFA parser, even one that accepts optional SAM-tags at the end of a defined line type, and which ignores line types not defined in GFA, will not accept a DAF specification because of changes in the defined fields of the S- and P-lines.
-Acheving this also makes no sense because DAF extends what was encoded in the L- and C-lines of GFA with a single E-line generalization.
-So any useful DAF reader must read E-lines, and therefore must be an extension of a GFA parser anyway.
+Moreover, any useful DAF reader must process E-lines which replace L- and C-lines.

-The syntactic conventions, however, are identical to GFA.
+The syntactic conventions, however, are identical to GFA, so upgrading a GFA parser to a DFA parser is relatively straight forward.
 Each description line begins with a single letter and has a fixed set of fields that are tab-delimited.
 The changes are as follows: